ANRC2020/siddiquiabbas.github.io/README.md

 <br />

 ### Predicting Sentiments in 500k Amazon Product Reviews
 Conducted a thorough analysis of textual Amazon product reviews, focusing on feature engineering to extract meaningful insights and enhance model performance.
-Multiple predictive models, including logistic regression, decision trees, k nearest neighbors, and variants of neural networks, such as LSTMs, were developed and rigorously compared for sentiment classification accuracy.
-By evaluating key metrics such as accuracy, precision, recall, and f1 score, the best-performing model was selected to classify customers' sentiments via their reviews.
+Multiple predictive models, including logistic regression, decision trees, k-nearest neighbors, and variants of neural networks, such as LSTMs, were developed and rigorously compared for sentiment classification accuracy.
+By evaluating key metrics such as accuracy, precision, recall, and F1 score, the best-performing model was selected to classify customers' sentiments via their reviews.

 *Project Presentation:*
 <iframe